ipfabric/docs/docs/System_Administration/System_Administration_UI/restore_or_backup.md

 The first backup is a full backup.
 Additional backups are incremental backups.
-Incremental backup 1 depends on the full backup, incremental backup 2 depends on incremental backup 1 and the full backup, etc.
+Incremental backup 1 depends on the full backup, incremental backup 2 depends on incremental backup 1 and the full backup, and so forth.

 By default, a new full backup is created 14 days after the previous full backup.
 You may change this behavior by adjusting `--full-if-older-than 14D` in